Prospective Graduate Students

 To request that GEOL pay the graduate application fee, send an email to Kara (GeoGPA@ colorado dot edu), Graduate Program Administrator, after you begin a fall application butBEFORE you click the “submit” button, requesting a graduate application fee waiver.
 Please state, “I am ineligible for the CU Boulder Graduate School application waiver, but I meet the other criteria for Geological Sciences to pay my GEOL application fee.
 The full name and email address I entered into the 鶹Ƶ Graduate School online application is[first middle last name, email address] .”

 This request will not impact your application in any way.
-There are a limited number of GEOL application fee waivers for fall 2025cohort entry and we provide them on a first-come first-served basis.
+There are a limited number of GEOL application fee waivers for fallcohort entry and we provide them on a first-come first-served basis.
 Please request your waiver as soon as possible and note that we will STOP taking requests for fee waiversat 6 pm EST / 4 pm MTN time two days before the due-date of the application.

 Visiting Campus: